 Lidia Gueiler Tejada was Bolivia’s first female president.
 She was sworn in 1979 as an interim president and served an eight-month term.
 After a coup d’état, she continued to work in politics as an ambassador to Columbia and Venezuela.

 Credit: Image by One News Box

-The granddaughter of slaves, Eugenia Charles’ was not only the first prime minister of Dominica, but she was also the country’s first female lawyer and the first woman elected as head of state in the whole of Caribbean.
+The granddaughter of slaves, Eugenia Charles’ was not only the female first prime minister of Dominica, but she was also the country’s first female lawyer and the first woman elected as head of state in the whole of the Caribbean.
 Known as the “Iron Lady of the Caribbean” Charles fought tirelessly again government corruption.
 In 1991 she received the title of Dame Commander of the British Empire.